rschristopher/ischristtrue.com/src/modern-views/schisms.md

 ### Orthodoxy

 When Orthodox churches fall out of communion with each other, it is not hidden nor quietly resolved by a "vicar of Christ".
-Unification requires the two sides settle their differences.
+Unification requires the two sides settle their difference as guided by the Holy Spirit.
 Traditionally, this was done at ecumenical councils, but there has not been such a council in over a thousand years.

+The councils were started by Constantine himself, in the Eastern Roman Empire.
 These councils resulted in a deeper articulation of Christian faith.
 The schisms were ultimately a good and necessary feature of the church, the means to make public all differences that must be resolved before communion.